Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Introduction

-Existing discrete diffusion methods explore posterior sampling under uniform~\citep{sgdd} or mixed-noise processes~\citep{g2d2}, but these methods are tied to specific noising schemes and lack generalization (\S\ref{sec-exps}).
-Meanwhile, recent advances show that \emph{masked diffusion} achieves state-of-the-art performance in image generation~\citep{reddit,mmada}, yet its potential for posterior sampling remains underexplored.
-In this work, we take the first step towards leveraging multimodal masked diffusion models such as MMaDA~\citep{mmada} for posterior sampling.
-We introduce two key algorithmic innovations: (i) \emph{quantized expectation}, which provides gradient-like guidance in purely discrete embedding space by updating the full conditional probability table~(\S\ref{sec-quant-exp}), and (ii) \emph{anchored remasking}, an adaptive inference strategy that decodes important ``anchor'' tokens early in the reverse process~(\S\ref{sec-anchored-remask}).
-Together, these techniques overcome the non-differentiability challenge in discrete diffusion and yield scalable posterior samplers.
-Extensive experiments (\S\ref{sec-exps}) show up to 31.36\% LPIPS and 7.05\% PSNR improvements on linear and nonlinear inverse problems, and illustrate training-free stylization results, as shown in \Figref{fig:main}.
+In this work, we take the first step towards leveraging multimodal discrete diffusion models~\citep{mmada,dream} for posterior sampling.
+We introduce two key algorithmic innovations: (i) \emph{quantized expectation}, which provides gradient-like guidance in purely discrete embedding space by updating the full conditional probability table~(\S\ref{sec-quant-exp}), and (ii) \emph{anchored remasking}, an adaptive decoding strategy that unmasks important ``anchor'' tokens early during inference~(\S\ref{sec-anchored-remask}).
+Together, these techniques enable discrete diffusion posterior sampling.
+Like classifier-free guidance~\citep{cfg} and Tweedie-based posterior sampling~\citep{dps,psld} in continuous diffusion, our approach sacrifices asymptotic correctness in favor of scalable posterior inference.
+As illustrated in \Figref{fig:main}, we show up to 35.82\% LPIPS and 10.94\% PSNR improvements on linear and nonlinear inverse problems including training-free stylization (\S\ref{sec-exps}) .
+We further demonstrate generalization of our algorithm to diffusion language models achieving up to 21.99\% gain.